 Lastly, find a hat that fits you.
 This may seem like a no-brainer, but hear me out.
 Many hats have some amount of stretch to them, even the molded felt kind.
 A hat should generally fit snugly on the head but not be taut around the inner band, or else the shape will become distorted.
 If you’re buying a hat directly from a milliner, great; many milliners can adjust the size of their hats slightly or create a custom one just for you.
 If you’re searching for a vintage hat though, prepare to be patient and determined, because many vintage hats do not fit modern heads.
 What, you think that your head is unnaturally large because no vintage hats will fit you?
 Think again; vintage hats do not fit most people for several reasons: head sizes have increased (the average now is about 23” circumference), hats these days tend to be worn lower on the head where the circumference is larger, and then felt hats especially can shrink over time.
 An experienced milliner can reshape and even stretch a vintage hat, so before you just jam it on your head and destroy the shape, find someone you trust and make it fit correctly.
 Your head, and your hat, will thank you.

-One last note from Sal: Since many folks asked specifically about winter hats, bear in mind that this advice applies across the board.
-If you’re wondering if knit stocking caps look good on you, consider if a brimmed hat with a similar shape – like a cloche – would work.
-If you’re not sure if a dome hat with a giant faux fur brim would overwhelm you, see how something that bulky would play against your general face shape.
+One last note from Sally: Since many folks asked specifically about winter hats, bear in mind that this advice applies across the board.
+If you’re wondering if knit stocking caps look good on you, consider if a hat with a similar shape – like a cloche – would work.